tsgates/arch-wiki-markdown/wiki/GTK+.md

     gtk-theme-name = "Murrine-Gray"
     gtk-font-name = "DejaVu Sans 8"

-Note: The above example requires the packages ttf-dejavu, tangerine-icon-theme, gtk-engine-murrine from the official repositories, and murrine-themes-collection from the AUR.
+Note:The above example requires the packages ttf-dejavu, tangerine-icon-theme, gtk-engine-murrine from the official repositories, and gtk-theme-murrine-collection from the AUR.

 > GTK+ 3.x

-If you use GNOME 3, the theme can be changed with the gnome-tweak-tool.

-If you use Xfce 4.8, both GTK+ 3.x and GTK+ 2.x themes can be managed by Appearance tool.
-Go to Settings-->Appearance.
+A good start is gnome-themes-standard which includes the popular Adwaita theme.

 If selected style has both GTK+ 2.x and GTK+ 3.x themes, they will be used.
 If selected style has only GTK+ 2.x theme, it will be used for GTK+ 2.x applications and (ugly) defaults will be used for GTK+ 3.x applications.
 If selected style has only GTK+ 3.x theme, it will be used for GTK+ 3.x applications and (ugly) defaults will be used for GTK+ 2.x applications.
 Thus for uniform UI appearance and best experience one can use style that has both GTK+ 2.x and GTK+ 3.x themes.

-Search packages and AUR.
-One example of this is theme clearlooks-phenix-gtk-theme-git.
+Most major desktop environments provide tools to configure the GTK+ theme, icons, font and font size.
+If you use GNOME, use GNOME Tweak
+Tool: install gnome-tweak-tool.
+If you use Xfce, use the Appearance
+tool: go to Settings > Appearance.

+An alternative without huge dependencies is lxappearance.

-If you prefer not to install gnome-tweak-tool, your theme can be set manually in $XDG_CONFIG_HOME/gtk-3.0/settings.ini (this is usually ~/.config/gtk-3.0/settings.ini).
+If you prefer not to install a theme manager at all, your theme can be set manually in $XDG_CONFIG_HOME/gtk-3.0/settings.ini (this is usually ~/.config/gtk-3.0/settings.ini).
 An example settings.ini file:

     $XDG_CONFIG_HOME/gtk-3.0/settings.ini